 • Charitable donations to select charities

-The Discover it Student chrome card is designed for students with no credit or limited credit history.
+• The Discover it Student Chrome card is designed for students with no credit or limited credit history.
 So, you can be approved without a credit score.

 The bottom line

-Although the Chase Freedom Student and Discover it Student chrome seems like a reasonable matchup, the truth is that most students will get more value from the Student chrome card — and by a substantial amount.
+Although the Chase Freedom Student and Discover it Student Chrome seems like a reasonable matchup, the truth is that most students will get more value from the Student Chrome card — and by a substantial amount.

-In all actuality, you probably won’t earn loads of cash back with either card as a student because, odds are, you won’t be a big spender at this time in your life anyway.
+But either way, you probably won’t earn loads of cash back with either card as a student because, odds are, you won’t be a big spender at this time in your life anyway.
 The real value of these cards is that they help you build credit, get a foot in the door with top credit card issuers like Chase and Discover and eventually “graduate” to better credit card offerings.

 Our advice is to simply choose the best student credit card for your spending habits.
 Then, use it responsibly to lay a financial foundation that will serve you well down the road.